adarsha30735/Network-Wireless-Cyber-Security/README.md

 - Blockchain libraries (e.g., web3.py)
 - Machine Learning libraries (e.g., TensorFlow, PyTorch for CNN)

+# Project Code Files

+This section lists the provided Python scripts and configuration files required for the implementation of the blockchain-enabled remote healthcare system.

+## Provided Codes
+The following Python scripts are part of the system's multi-layer architecture, consisting of the **Local Device**, **Edge Device**, and **Medical Server**.

+### 1. `Edge_Device_2.py`
+This script handles intermediate diagnosis and communication between local devices and fog servers or medical servers.
+It processes the data received from the local device, performs machine learning-based analysis, and relays the results for final verification.

+### 2. `Local_Device_1.py`
+This script is responsible for data collection from the patient, including physiological signals like ECG.
+It performs preliminary diagnosis and securely transmits the data to the edge device for further analysis.

+### 3. `Medical_Server_3.py`
+This script runs on the medical server, the final authority responsible for verifying diagnoses and updating patient records on the blockchain.
+It interacts with the blockchain to ensure that the data is securely stored and immutable.

+## Configuration File
+### 4. `devices.json`
+This configuration file holds the necessary details about the devices in the system.
+It may include information such as:
+- Device IDs
+- IP addresses or network configurations
+- Authentication tokens or digital certificates used for secure communication between layers

+The JSON file is used to maintain an organized structure of device connections and their respective roles in the network.

 ## Installation
 ### Clone the repository:
 ```bash